spacetelescope/jwst/docs/jwst/introduction.rst

     handler = file:pipeline.log
     level = INFO

-which specifies that all log messages will be directed to a file called "pipeline.log" and messages at a severity level of INFO and above will be recorded.

 If there's no ``stpipe-log.cfg`` file in the working directory, which specifies how to handle process log information, the default is to display log messages to stdout.
 If you want log information saved to a file, you can specify the